Montego Bay: Roads

 The North Coast Highway runs through the city of Montego Bay, with 2 lanes in each direction within the city, terminating at the Queen's Drive and resuming at the intersection of the Alice Eldemire Drive and Barnett Street.
 The North Coast Highway connects Montego Bay with the North-South section of Highway 2000 (called T3), which begins at Mammee Bay in Ocho Rios, St. Ann and terminates at an interchange which leads onto the Mandela Highway in St. Catherine and into the nation's capital, Kingston.

 Another major road within the city is the B15 (Montego Bay to Falmouth) road.
 The city is also well served by buses, mini-busses and taxis, which operate from the Montego Bay Transport Centre.

 The Government of Jamaica announced that a tolled bypass to the city has been planned to be built in order to reduce traffic congestion and travel times.
 The bypass is to begin at Westgate and end at Ironshore.
-The bypass is expected to cost around USD $200 Million.
+The bypass is expected to cost around US$200 million.